-The first road-test reviews of the newly revised 2020 Toyota C-HR have been published, following the recent European launch in Portugal.
+The first 2020 Toyota C-HR reviews have been published, following the recent European launch of the newly revised car in Portugal.

 “It handles sensibly, too.
 The steering is light, reasonably quick and accurate.
 The car takes on corners in a manner that balances an appealing level of responsiveness with laidback nonchalance; it changes directions swiftly, grips assertively and doesn’t feel too roly-poly.”